-Cryosurgery is a novel technique for treatment of cancer which has been approved by the United States~ Food & Drug Administration (FDA) in 1998 and China~s SFDA in 1999.
-Fuda Cancer Hospital-Guangzhou has used the technique since 2000.
-To date, Fuda has the greatest amount of experience in this minimally invasive operation; often Fuda trains doctors from around the world on the cryosurgery technique.
-Recently, Fuda's number of cryosurgery cases has nearly topped 5,000 cases with a variety of malignant tumors (more than 34 different kinds of cancers).
+Cryosurgery is a novel technique for treatment of cancer which has been approved by the United States’ Food & Drug Administration (FDA) in 1998 and China’s SDA in 1999.
+Guangzhou Fuda Cancer Hospital has used the technique since 2000.
+To date, Fuda has the greatest amount of experience in this minimally invasive procedure.
+Recently, Fuda's number of cryosurgery cases has over 10,000 cases with a variety of malignant tumors (more than 30 different kinds of cancers).
 In this field, Fuda Cancer Hospital leads the world in experience and research.

 Cryosurgery is an important ablation technique for tumors.
-It destroys tumors by cycles of freezing and thawing.
+It destroys tumors by cycles of freezing to below -160oC and thawing.
 Cryosurgery's destructive effects on tumors are due to two major mechanisms, one immediate, the other delayed.
-The immediate mechanism is the damaging effect of freezing and thawing the cells, which directly leads to dehydration and fracture of cancer cells, or the shortage of oxygen supply to the tumor and the death of cancer cells.
+The mechanism is the damaging effect of freezing and thawing the cells, which directly leads to dehydration and fracture of cancer cells, or the shortage of oxygen supply to the tumor and the death of cancer cells.
 After cryosurgery, the dead tumor tissue in situ acts as an antigen that stimulates the immunological response.
 In addition, cancer cells after CSA are more sensitive to chemotherapy or radiotherapy, which enhance the effect of chemotherapy or radiotherapy.

 Procedure of cryosurgery